hmakelin/gisnav/docs/pages/developer_guide/hil/jetson_pixhawk.rst

   .. _https://github.com/hmakelin/PX4-Autopilot.git: https://github.com/hmakelin/PX4-Autopilot.git

 .. note::

-    In this example we have powered both the Pixhawk and Jetson Nano boards from the desktop computer via USB for convenience and to avoid having to handle LiPo batteries (fire hazard).
+    In this example we have powered both the Pixhawk and Jetson Nano boards from the desktop computer via USB for convenience and to avoid having to handle LiPo batteries.
 In a more realistic setup you would supply power to both boards from the onboard battery.

 .. figure:: ../../../_static/img/gisnav_hil_fmuk66-e_setup.jpg

-    NXP FMUK66-E (FMU) board connected to laptop via micro-USB and to Jetson Nano via TELEM2 (IR/TLM2).
+    NXP FMUK66-E (FMU) board connected to laptop via micro-USB and to Jetson Nano via TELEM1.
 Other wires as per `manufacturer's instructions`_, except for missing telemetry radio.
 FMU draws power from laptop via micro-USB, and Jetson Nano from wall socket via dedicated micro-USB DC adapter, so no LiPo batteries needed.
-Connection to from FMU to Jetson Nano via IR/TLM2 using USB to UART converter.
-See `FMUK66-E revision C pin layout`_ for how to wire the 4-pin IR/TLM2 JST-GH connector.
+Connection to from FMU to Jetson Nano via TELEM1 serial port using USB to UART converter.
+See `FMUK66-E revision C pin layout`_ for how to wire the TELEM1 JST-GH connector (only GND, RX and TX used here).
+Note that the TX from one board connects to the RX of the other board, and vice versa.

     .. _manufacturer's instructions: https://nxp.gitbook.io/hovergames/userguide/assembly/connecting-all-fmu-wires
     .. _FMUK66-E revision C pin layout: https://nxp.gitbook.io/hovergames/rddrone-fmuk66/connectors/telemetry-2#rddrone-fmuk66-rev.-c-schematic